-In addition, every student needs to read: In Defense of Food: An Eater's Manifesto by Michael Pollan This book can be found online as an e-book, audio book, borrowed from the library, or resale stores like Half Priced Books.
+In Defense of Food: An Eater's Manifesto by Michael Pollan

+You will read this popular science book for a graded assignment.
+This book can be found online as an e-book, audio book, it can be borrowed from the public library (including kindle format), or bought in the resale stores like Half Priced Books.
 You need to read/listen to it, not necessarily buy it.